NicholasPHansen/CarND-LaneLines-P1/README.md

 To find the lines, I extend the `draw_lines()` function, which uses the built-in OpenCV `cv2.HoughLinesP()` function, which returns a list of lines, which is defined by two end points of that line.

+Through testing, the following parameters for the `cv2.HoughLinesP()` function are chosen:

+    RHO = 1
+    THETA = np.pi/180
+    THRESHOLD = 30  # Number of intersections in Hough-space
+    MIN_LINE_LENGTH = 60  # Pixels
+    MAX_LINE_GAP = 40  # Pixels

+Using the above parameters, it is possible to extract only the lines that belong to the lane lines (given the ROI chosen).

 I chose the following approach for detecting the lane lines in the output of the `cv2.HoughLinesP()` function:

 1. Calculate the slope of all the lines from HoughLinesP output